DVPDEVS/all.mathematics/README.md

     | np.uint   | 4-8 bytes (auto) |
     | np.uintc  | 4 bytes          |

   - Slice
   - Ellipses
+  - Helper function

+    Theres a helper function, `MathF.indexgen()` which i heavily suggest using.
+    It mainly takes two arguments, w/o keywords, `mode` and `indexvalue`.
+    From this a `np.uint32` is dynamically created and returned.
+    Contained are the default settings (keyword arguments):

+    - `sign = False | 0`
+    - `littleEndian = True | 1` (translates to endianness, which is little (1) by default)
+    - `version2 = False | 0`

+    and your input values, in the exact structure specified in documentation.
+    `mode` defaults to 2, that is, byte indexing, and `indexvalue` to 0, thus the first byte/8 bits of the big type's value.
 - Logic
-  - Per now uses other types' logic for most thing like len()
+  - Per now uses other types' logic for most things
 - ...